fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-getting-started-guide.md

 make install
 ```

-The install command uses the Rust compiler to build; It might take awhile depending on how speedy is your machine.
+The install command uses the Rust compiler to build; It might take a while depending on how speedy is your machine.

 ![](./assets/fleek-network-rust-compiler.png?202301101928)